open5e/open5e/source/characters/southlandsheroes_races.rst

 duties.
 You gain one level of :ref:`srd:exhaustion` when you begin regenerating a limb.
-While a limb is regenerating, as well as for one day after the regrowth is complete, you cannot have less than one level of :ref:`exhaustion`.
+While a limb is regenerating, as well as for one day after the regrowth is complete, you cannot have less than one level of :ref:`srd:exhaustion`.
 This ability replaces your natural armor and natural predator abilities.

 **Poisoned Bite.** Lizardfolk are sometimes born with venomous fangs or